Egyptian Cleric's Mission: Spread Salafi Doctrine

 ASHRY: Medically, it's been proved that the woman flesh, you know, if they will be hit with the sunrise - right? - some women getting the skin cancer in just one week.

 FADEL: He thinks opposition leaders like Mohamed ElBaradei, the Nobel laureate and a Muslim, must repent for advocating liberal democracy in Egypt.

 FADEL: But you voted for the president and the parliament, I tell him.

-ASHRY: Well, many times, you have to do things that you have to.
-All right?
-Even if it's haram, but you have to.
+ASHRY: Well, many times, you have to do things that you have to, all right?
+Even if it's a haram - but you have to.

 FADEL: Leila Fadel, NPR News, Cairo.
 Transcript provided by NPR, Copyright NPR.